-The Z-Score for predicting bankruptcy was published in 1968 by Edward I. Altman, who was assistant professor of finance at New York University at that time.
+The Z-Score for predicting bankruptcy was published in 1968 by Edward I. Altman, who was an assistant professor of finance at New York University at that time.
 It measures the financial health of a company based on a set of income and balance sheet values.
 The Altman Z-Score predicts the probability that a firm will go bankrupt within 2 years.
-In its initial test, the Altman Z-Score was found to be 72% accurate in predicting bankruptcy two years before the event.
+In its initial test, the Altman Z-Score was 72% accurate in predicting bankruptcy two years before the event.
 In a series of subsequent tests, the model was found to be approximately 80%–90% accurate in predicting bankruptcy one year before the event

 Atman built the model by applying the statistical method of discriminant analysis to a dataset of publicly held manufacturers.
-Since then he has published new versions based on other datasets for private manufacturing (Z'-Score), non-manufacturing, service companies and companies in emerging markets.
+Since then, he has published new versions based on other datasets for private manufacturing (Z'-Score), non-manufacturing, service companies, and companies in emerging markets.
 (Z''-Score)

-Please also note that the original dataset used was quite small and consisted of only 66 firms of which half filed for bankruptcy.
+Please also note that the original dataset used was quite small and consisted of only 66 firms, of which half filed for bankruptcy.
 All companies were manufacturers and small firms (total assets < $1m) were removed.

-We currently support the original model so please take care to only use it to assess manufacturers.
+We currently support the original model, so please take care only to use it to assess manufacturers.

 The Z-score is calculated as follows: